Get Your Free Consultation (408) 848-2208

 Understanding the state’s stance on fault in auto accidents is crucial for determining how to handle your potential case, especially if you’ve suffered injuries.
 This knowledge impacts everything from how medical bills get paid to who is responsible for damages.

-What Is the Difference Between At-Fault Insurance and No-Fault Insurance State?
+What Is the Difference Between At-Fault and No-Fault States?

 The terms “at-fault” and “no-fault” refer to how auto insurance claims are handled following an accident, and the rules can vary significantly between states.
 Read on to learn the difference.